Usbac/wolff/docs/maintenance.md

 The constant `maintenance_on` defined in the `system/config.php` file indicates if the project is under maintenance or not, just change its value to `true` if you want to activate it.

-When under maintenance, the function defined with the `set` method will be executed if the client IP address isn't in the white list.
+When under maintenance, the function defined with the `set` method will be executed if the client IP address isn't in the white list, and its access to the web app will be blocked.

 ### Is enabled